Confirmation and Refutation of Lyman Continuum Leakers at $z\sim3$ with JWST NIRSpec/IFU: Analysis and Results

 \subsubsection{Picket-fence Model}

 To estimate the local $f_{\mathrm{esc}}$, we adopt the picket-fence model under a dust-free assumption.
 This model assumes a mixture of density-bounded and ionization-bounded nebular regions along the line of sight, such that $f_{\mathrm{esc}}$ is directly linked to the covering fraction ($C_f$) of optically thick gas, with $f_{\rm esc} = 1 - C_f$ \citep{Jaskot_lowz_review_2025, Giovinazzo_2025, marques-chaves_extreme_2022}.
 In practice, the stellar population is divided into two components: the obscured component, for which $f_{\rm esc}=0$, and the unobscured component, for which $f_{\rm esc}=1$.
+This model further assumes negligible dust attenuation along the LyC escape channels, which is expected to be a reasonable approximation for LACES104037-LyC.

 Operationally, we first generate constant-SFH stellar population spectra of different ages using \texttt{Starburst99}.
 The obscured stellar population component is given by the \texttt{Starburst99} stellar population spectra multiplied by $C_f$, and the resulting spectra are then input into \texttt{MAPPINGS} to generate the corresponding nebular emission.
 The final spectrum then corresponds to the combination of the unobscured component (i.e., the \texttt{Starburst99} stellar population spectra multiplied by $f_{\rm esc}=1-C_f$) and the emergent obscured component whose ionizing radiation has been fully absorbed following Case~B producing nebular continuum and lines.
 Although the actual ISM structure is inevitably more complex than that described by the picket-fence model \citep{Jaskot_lowz_review_2025, Jaskot_2019}, especially in extreme LyC leakers where fully optically thick ionization-bounded nebulae may not exist \citep{Gazagnes_2020}, this simplified framework provides an intuitive understanding of observable signatures of ionizing photon escape.
 In particular, in cases of extreme $f_{\mathrm{esc}}$, differences between various model assumptions are significantly reduced \citep{Jaskot_lowz_review_2025}.